jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Frederick Douglass is a true Jedi Master.
 His great bravery, persistence, and intelligence showcase humanity's endless potential.
 The big lesson we need to learn here Skywalker, is using majic to tell the difference between good and bad rules.

 Sophia taught Douglass to read.
 She wasn't told to.
-She did it because we naturally love teaching tools.
-Whatever our joys are, from boxing, fishing, or reading, we love spreading them.
-We love it because we're supposed to spread majic.
+She did it because whatever our joys are, from boxing, fishing, or reading, we naturally love teaching our chosen tools.
+We love it because Nature wants us spreading the majic to continue its evolution.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's really cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
-Majic is a long lasting dopamine rush.
+Majic is Nature's long lasting dopamine fix.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishoners couldn't read a science book, peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
 Society's rule book will never call itself a Death Star.
 Remember in no story does someone say their evil.
 The lesson Skywalker is it'll never be easy to know the difference between good and bad rules.
-Humans make rules so easily in speech, regulations, laws, to easily filter out the bad ones.
+Humans make rules too easily in speech, regulations, laws, to easily filter out the bad ones.

 Majic is thus our best judge of the rules.
 It naturally makes us smile.
-From teaching a kid to walk, to teaching a grandmother to use Skype to watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and improves our way of life.
+From teaching a kid to walk, to teaching a grandmother to "Skype in" and watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and improves our way of life.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 And safety is fleeting Skywalker.
 No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
 It always was, and always will be, in our souls.
 It's how we naturally test our rule book.
 Electricity, the microchip, the iPhone were all made by people who skirted the rules.
-Yet we celebrate Tesla, Noyce, Jobs today because they invented a new tool that let us feel and spread majic.
+Yet we celebrate their innovators (Tesla, Noyce, Jobs) today because they invented a new tool that let us feel and spread majic.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she broke the rules.
-That should help you decide which rules are worth following.
+Which is better?

 ## A World With Little Majic

 Skywalker, the extras are struggling.
 We already have Jedi in the open-source community creating new tools to solve frontline problems.
 We already have extras feeling the pain of frontline problems.
 What we don't have is the freedom of extras to majically form bonds with new tools.
 For that we need Techvolution.

 But let's talk about the good news.
-There's always good news.
-Its vital to mention to fend off negativity and despair.
+There's always good news and it's vital to mention to fend off negativity and despair.
 It's safer to live now then in any other point in human history.
 The amount of us dying violent deaths has consistently gotten lower.
 In the Stone Age, about 10-20% of people died violently, most often by murder.
 In Rome's peak civilization it was around 2-5%.
 In the Dark Ages it was above 5%.
 But by the 18th century it was under 5% again.
 Now, less than 1% of us die violently.
-All because as civilization grows, we make better justice systems, distribute more wealth, and especially make better tools.
+All because as civilization grows, we make better tools to improve our way of life.

 More good news.
-We have enormously powerful digital tools that keep getting better.
-Transistors are responsble.
-They power digital tools.
+We have enormously powerful digital tools that get better very quickly.
+This is mostly because it gets easier putting more transistors on the microchips that power digital tools.
 In 1972 a microchip had about 3,000 transistors.
 In 2018 they had 10 billion.
-In 46 years, we've increase computer power by 3 million percent.
+In 46 years, we've increase computer power by three million percent.

-Protagonists like Grace Hopper, Jay Last, and Al Alcorn created digital tools en masse in the 1970's.
-And that's the bad news.
-Because of old philosophies, these new tools were a threat not a salvation.
+It was with microchips that protagonists like Grace Hopper, Jay Last, and Al Alcorn created the first digital tools in the 1970's.
+And since then we're gotten many more tools like email, GPS, blogs, and smartphones.

+And now for the bad news.
+Because of old philosophies, these new tools were seen as a threat not a salvation.
 Thus, Darth Blockbuster showed up and made his Death Star and wrote contracts nobody can understand, regulations nobody can read, and enforces politically correctness nobody likes.
-All to keep his primitive tools in use and himself in power.
+All to keep his primitive tools like gas cars, call-centres, paper-based tax forms, legalese regulations, and massive suburban housing, in use and himself in power.

 Our society's biggest problems like personal isolation, political hatred, and climate change, are wounds of the Death Star's many attacks.
 But stay positive.
-We can solve them all when we liberte digital uses with Techvolution.
+We can solve them all when we liberate digital uses with Techvolution.

 Let's look at some stats to better understand our wounds.